SNUDerek/snuderek.github.com/README.md

 ### Create refined development dataset for Korean morphological analysis

-create a list of simple sentences (not titles, fragments, etc) of similar length from the Sejong Corpus and/or a totally simulated dataset in order to revisit the neural network and analyse its behavior more closely.
+Goal: create a list of simple sentences (not titles, fragments, etc) of similar length from the Sejong Corpus and/or a totally simulated dataset

+Purpose: to revisit the morphological analysis neural network and analyse its behavior more closely.

 ### Unsupervised/semisupervised Named Entity *Detection*